Intent

 Singing |

-Singing & staff notation (crotchets, quavers & rests) |
+Singing & notation (crotchets, quavers & rests) |

-Singing & staff notation (minims, semiquavers & rests) |
+Singing & notation (minims, semiquavers & rests) |

-Singing & staff notation (semibreves, rests & treble clef notation) |
+Singing & notation (semibreves, rests & treble clef notes) |

 Impact